hachyderm/community/README.md

 should be able to stop.
 If you do not stop, you will no longer be welcome on Hachyderm.

+Being a dick is measured by "self control" and "intent".

+> Are you able to restrain yourself?
+What are your intentions?

-Being a dick is about intent.
-If your intentions are to hurt, brandish, slander, diminish, insult, or offend someone instead of voicing your opinion you are likely being a dick.
-We believe our community can do better than that.
+If your intentions are to hurt, brandish, slander, diminish, insult, or offend someone you are likely being a dick.
+We believe you should be able to restrain yourself in these situations.
+If you do not, are likely being a dick.

 Being a dick is the opposite of respect.
 We believe all "bad takes" on a topic can be voiced with respect.